5 Ways to Teach Your Kids About Meditation

 Try a Meditation Podcast

-If the optimal time for kids to meditate is in the car, check out podcasts on the subject.
+Check out podcasts on the subject of meditation.
 A quick search of “meditation for kids” brings up kid-centered, and most importantly short, meditation sessions.
 Try listening to “Guided Meditation for Kids” and “Peace Out: Relaxation and Mindfulness Stories for Kids.”
 You will also find podcasts that focus on bedtime meditations for kids, which of course help kids learn mindfulness and as a bonus, calm them at bedtime.